|

 north side of the street you can see the famous Apollo Theatre.

-station there - yet) and follow the river to Spuyten Duyvil.
+a new station opened in 2009 and follow the river to Spuyten Duyvil.
 This is where the Amtrak

 Empire Branch from Penn Station joins the Metro-North tracks.
 Now your train is heading